igorbrigadir/twitter-advanced-search/README.md

 ## Matching:

-On Web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, `url:trib.al` finds accounts that use that shortener, even though the full url is displayed).
+On web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, `url:trib.al` finds accounts that use that shortener, even though the full url is displayed).

-`-` not preceeding an operator are removed, so "state-of-the-art" is the same as "state of the art".
+By default "Top" results are shown, where "Top" means tweets with some engagements (replies, RTs, likes).
+"Latest" has most recent tweets.
+People search will match on descriptions, but not all operators work.
+"Photos" and "Videos" are presumably equivalent to `filter:images` and `filter:videos`.

 Exact Tokenization is not known, but it's most likely a custom one to preserve entities.
 URLs are also tokenized.
-Spelling correction appears sometimes, and also plurals are also matched, eg: `bears` will also match tweets with `bear`.
+Spelling correction appears sometimes, and also plurals are also matched, eg: `bears` will also match tweets with `bear`. `-` not preceeding an operator are removed, so "state-of-the-art" is the same as "state of the art".

 Private accounts are not included in the search index, and their tweets do no appear in results.
 Locked and suspended accounts are also hidden from results.
 There are other situations where tweets may not appear: [anti-spam measures](https://help.twitter.com/en/rules-and-policies/enforcement-options), or tweets simply have not been indexed due to server issues.